Zurcher-Judo-und-Ju-Jitsu-Verband/zjv-website/README.md

 **Horizontal rule** — use `---` on its own line to insert a visual divider.

 **Links** — use `[link text](https://...)` inline within a paragraph.
 Links always open in a new tab.
-External links are automatically prefixed with a `➜` arrow by the renderer — do not add it manually.
+Text links in paragraphs are automatically prefixed with a `➜` arrow by the renderer — do not add it manually.

 **Images** — use the following syntax on its own line: